huijing/slides/69-view-source-2019/README.md

 - previously we've always used relative units like percentages, or the newer viewport units, but the issue with those is that they make all your elements change in size at the **same** rate
 - grid introduces the `fr` unit, as well as the `minmax()` function, and together with other intrinsic sizing values like `fit-content()` and `auto`, we now can have variable rates of change
 - all these sizing units are fully supported in a grid formatting context, and are applied with the `grid-template-columns` property
-- warning, lots of browser resizing coming up
+- warning, lots of browser resizing coming up *(make sure console view is triggered)*

 ---